mdn/content/files/en-us/learn/performance/video/index.md

 ### Video preload

-The preload attribute has three available options: `auto`|`metadata`|`none`.
+The preload attribute has three available options: `auto`, `metadata`, and `none`.
 The default setting is `metadata`.
 These settings control how much of a video file downloads with page load.
 You can save data by deferring download for less popular videos.

 Setting `preload="none"` results in none of the video being downloaded until playback.
 It delays startup, but offers significant data savings for videos with a low probability of playback.